stakater/kubestackplus-docs/content/for-devops-engineers/tutorials/03-deploy-demo-app/deploy-demo-app.md

 buildah push <nexus-docker-reg-url>/stakater-nordmart-review-web:1.0.0 docker://<nexus-docker-reg-url>/stakater-nordmart-review-web:1.0.0
 ```

+!!! note
-> **Note: Nexus docker registry URL is the one we extract in the above section.
+    Nexus docker registry URL is the one we extract in the above section.
 Make sure you are logged in to the Nexus docker registry before building and pushing the application image.**

 ## 3. Add Helm Chart to application repository